Savoy: Geography

 The County and Duchy of Savoy incorporated Turin and other territories in Piedmont, a region in northwestern Italy that borders Savoy, which were also possessions of the House of Savoy.
 The capital of the Duchy remained at the traditional Savoyard capital of Chambéry until 1563, when it was moved to Turin.

 History

 Early history

-The region was occupied by the Allobroges, a Gaulish people that the Roman Republic subdued in 121 BC.
-The name Savoy stems from the Late Latin Sapaudia, referring to a fir forest.
+The region was occupied by the Allobroges, a Gallic people that the Roman Republic subdued in 121 BC.
+The name Savoy stems from the Late Latin Sapaudia, referring to a fir, or upland, forest.
 The word is likely ultimately from Gaulish – sapin itself is a blend of Gaulish sappos (fir tree) and Latin pinus (pine tree).
 It is first recorded in Ammianus Marcellinus (354), to describe the southern part of Maxima Sequanorum.
-According to the Chronica Gallica of 452, it was separated from the rest of Burgundian territories in 443, after the Burgundian defeat by Flavius Aetius.
+According to the Chronica Gallica of 452, the Burgundians were settled in the territory of Sapaudia in 443, after the Burgundian defeat by Flavius Aetius.

 Early and High Middle Ages

 By the 8th century, the territory that would later become known as Savoy was part of Francia, and at the division of Francia at the Treaty of Verdun in 843, it became part of the short-lived kingdom of Middle Francia.
 After only 12 years, at the death of Lothair I in 855, Middle Francia was divided into Lotharingia north of the Alps, Italy south of the Alps, and the parts of Burgundy in the Western Alps, inherited by Charles of Provence.
 This latter territory comprised what would become known as Savoy and Provence.
 For a short time, this province fell to the Arabs.

 From the 10th to 14th century, parts of what would ultimately become Savoy remained within the Kingdom of Burgundy-Arles.
 Beginning in the 11th century, the gradual rise to power of the House of Savoy is reflected in the increasing territory of their County of Savoy between 1003 and 1416.

 The County of Savoy was detached de jure from the Kingdom of Arles by Charles IV, Holy Roman Emperor in 1361.
 It acquired the County of Nice in 1388, and in 1401 added the County of Geneva, the area of Geneva except for the city proper, which was ruled by its prince-bishop, nominally under the duke's rule: the bishops of Geneva, by unspoken agreement, came from the House of Savoy until 1533.